Family estrangement: Divorce

 Divorce was cited as a reason for estrangement by 12.3% of parents and 2.3% of children in one study.
 Divorced families are significantly over-represented among people experiencing a parent–child estrangement.

 Child abuse

 Child abuse in the form of emotional, psychological, sexual, or physical abuse was cited by 13.9% of children who initiated estrangement with one or both parents as a reason for estrangement.
 Furthermore, 2.9% of estranged parents acknowledged their failure to prevent the abuse.
 Abuse by siblings is a factor in some estrangements between siblings.

+Changes over the decades in what is perceived to be appropriate parenting styles can also cause estrangements between adults.
+For example, if a single parent has to work two jobs, the child may later decide that this was neglectful behavior, even if the parent is working long hours out of necessity and even if the parent's work-related absence was socially acceptable at the time.

 Substance abuse

 Substance and alcohol abuse, on the part of either the estranger or the estranged, are common causes of family tension and the resulting separation.
 The most highly predictive domain of social estrangement for both alcohol and drug dependency is homelessness.

 Mental illness

 Mental illness on the part of either the estranger or the estranged is also a common cause of family tension and estrangement.

 Post traumatic stress disorder (PTSD) is correlated with family estrangement.
 Both the PTSD sufferer's symptoms and the family members' failure to be sufficiently supportive can contribute to the estrangement.
 Studies on soldiers with PTSD have concluded that families with a PTSD patient require more support to facilitate healing and prevent estrangement.